ramumb/bot-or-not/README.md

 ======================

-This module checks whether a particular user agent string is from a known robot, crawler, spider, link checker, validator, feed reader, etc.  A match for such user agents would result in `bot-or-not` returning a value of true.
-Conversely, a value of false would be returned if a match wasn't found for a user agent.
+This module checks whether a particular user agent string is from a known robot, crawler, spider, link checker, validator, feed reader, etc.  A match for such a user agent would result in `bot-or-not` returning a value of true.
+Conversely, a value of false would be returned if a match wasn't found for the user agent.

 ## Installation